rjhancock/solaris-vii-games/rules.markdown

 The vital signs of any MechWarrior competing in Solaris are closely monitored by the stable’s med-team.
 As a result, any pilot with three or more hits who falls unconscious will automatically concede the match.

-A player whose pilot has two hits or fewer or falls unconscious may choose to concede, or may choose to keep the pilot in the match in the hope they return to consciousness.
+A player whose pilot has two hits or fewer or falls unconscious may choose to concede or may choose to keep the pilot in the match in the hope they return to consciousness.

 Any pilot unconscious for three consecutive rounds automatically concedes.